Puerto Octay

 Puerto Octay is a town and commune in Osorno Province located on the north shore of Llanquihue Lake in Los Lagos Region in the south of Chile.
 It was settled by German colonists in 1852.
 Puerto Octay was an important port with regular traffic to Puerto Varas before the railway opened in 1912.

+Etymology

+It is said that in 1860, a mill, a distillery and a big store owned by German settler Cristino Ochs were raised in the area.
+This venue offered all the products demanded by the very few denizens the region of Lake Llanquihue used to have in those days.

+Due to the good provision of the store, the slogan of the town was Donde Ochs hay (You can find it at Ochs’, literally Where there is Ochs), which gradually Hispanized into ”Octay”.

 History

 Its origin dates back to the German colonization in 1852 driven by Bernhard Philippi.
 Years later it became one of the major ports on Lake Llanquihue.
 On 22 December 1891 the municipality was established, under the Presidency of the Republic Jorge Montt.

 German heritage history

 Puerto Octay currently has a rich and varied architecture, mostly built of wood, which is the historical reflection of the colonization process, driven by the State of Chile in the mid-nineteenth century, with families coming from Germany.

 Some prominent buildings are the House Niklitschek, Hotel Haase, Wulf House, the current Colegio San Vicente de Paul and Werner House.
 What is extraordinary about this city is that despite the lapse of more than 100 years, it is still possible to assess this type of buildings.

 In order to preserve this architectural heritage, Puerto Octay is currently in the process of being declared a Typical Zone.
 This will identify a representative area of identity and history, which will be legally protected by the State of Chile.